google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ![](./custom_notches.png)
 1. A renderer with connection shapes that depend on the type checks of each connection.
 ![](./typed_connection_shapes.png)

 ### What you'll need
 This codelab assumes that you are already comfortable with using the Blockly playground locally.
 You can find it in `tests/playground.html`.

 ## Setup

 In this codelab you will add code to the Blockly playground to create and use a new renderer.
-The playgound contains all of Blockly's base blocks, as well as some that exist only to test rendering code.
+The playground contains all of Blockly's base blocks, as well as some that exist only to test rendering code.
 You can find the playground at `tests/playground.html`.

 To start, create a file named `custom_renderer.js` in the same folder as the playground.
 Include it with a script tag.